shouryan01/awesome-7b/README.md

 It refers to how long your prompts to the LLM can be.
 Higher is better (but may be slower and lower quality).

 ### Which quant should I use?
-If you don't know what `quant` means, ignore this question.
+If you don't know what `quant` means, stick to defaults.
 If you do, the largest your computer can handle.
 For most people, that's `q5_K_M`.
 Ollama's default is `q4_0`.